vuepress-theme-hope/vuepress-theme-hope/docs/feed/src/guide.md

 - `page.excerpt`: any content before `<!-- more -->` , used as the alternative description of the article
 - The rendered page content: used to describe the content of the feed item

-### customize
+### Customize

 You can control the generation of feed items for specific articles by configuring the feed options in frontmatter.

 If you want to remove a specific page from the feed, you can set `feed.enable` to `false` in the frontmatter of the page.

-Of course, you can also add content directly to the feed plugin via `frontmatter.feed`.
+You can also add content directly to the feed plugin via `frontmatter.feed`.
 The supported options are as follows:

 - `feed.title`: Override default article title for feed items
 - `feed.description`: Override the default article description for the feed item